-Geometry is derived from two latin words, geo + metron meaning earth & measurement.
-Thus it is concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogues.
+Geometry is derived from two Latin words, geo + metron meaning earth & measurement.
+Thus it is concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogs.

 To find Length, Area, Volume of different Plane and Solid figures of use which are present around us in this world and to know better about them.

 Contemporary geometry has many subfields which are as follows-

 (i) Algebraic Geometry – is a branch of geometry studying zeros of multivariate polynomial.
 It include linear and polynomial algebraic equation used for solving about the sets of zeros.The application of this type include Cryptography, string theory etc.